HrishikeshUchake/Ted_Talk_Recommendation_Model/README.md

 # TED Talk Recommender

-A content-based machine learning application that recommends relevant TED Talks based on user-input topics.
+A content-based machine learning application that recommends the best relevant TED Talks based on user-input topics.
 Built using **NLP techniques**, a **Streamlit web interface**, and deployed via **Docker** for cross-platform accessibility.

 This project leverages **TF-IDF vectorization** and **cosine similarity** to identify and recommend talks similar to the user's idea or interest.